Kent (band): Post-Kent activities (2017–present)

 After 2016, Joakim Berg has written and produced songs with a number of different artists, such as Veronica Maggio, Ghost, Smith & Thell and Lars Winnerbäck.
 In May 2022, Berg released a solo album, Jag fortsätter glömma.
 He has also worked with his former bandmate Martin Sköld after the dissolution of the band.

 In April 2024, Berg said on a podcast that the band had discussed the possibility for a live reunion.
 On 18 October 2024, Kent announced three concerts in Stockholm's 3Arena in March 2025.
 Due to the tickets quickly selling out, three additional concerts were announced, which also all sold out.
 The six concerts took place on 21-23 March and 25-27 March 2025.
 A total of 239,953 people attended the concerts, giving Kent the audience record for a single artist in 3Arena.
 Berg emphasised onstage that Kent would not reunite again following these concerts.

+On 29 May 2026, Joakim Berg released his second solo album, Framtiden som aldrig blev av.

-Musical style
+Musical style and influences

 Kent have been grouped with various genres, including alternative rock, indie rock, pop rock, synth-pop, pop, and arena rock.

 Kent has been referred to as Sweden's biggest rock band, but has always put pop melodies in focus.
 Kent's biggest change in musical style came with the band's seventh studio album Tillbaka till samtiden, which marked a clear shift from alternative rock to synthpop/rock.

+Their music has been described as dark and melancholic.
+"Through twelve albums and a number of radio hits, Joakim Berg and co. have been among the foremost ambassadors of Scandinavian song lyrics and Nordic melancholy."
+Their 2005 concert at the Roskilde Festival was described as a "beautiful depression" and was given 9/10 by Jørn Gjersøe from NRK.

+Berg, the lead singer and lyricist, says "there are two kinds of lyrics I write.
+One kind is based in places and the other is based in feelings.
+You move between those two whether you want to or not."
+The lyrics of the song "Mannen i den vita hatten (16 år senare)" contain the lines "Jag är livrädd för att leva / Och jag är dödsrädd för att dö / Men älskling vi ska alla en gång dö / Ja, vi ska alla en gång dö" (I am scared out of my life of living / And I am scared to death of dying / But darling we will all one day die / Yes, we will all one day die).

+Kent's influences include the Cure, U2, Depeche Mode and My Bloody Valentine.